dilumdesilva/QR-Code-Generator/README.md

 This application has the ability to generate a QR code or a BAR code according to your input.
 When it comes to the language of this application it has developed based on C#.

 Application architecture:
-This application has two layers called BAL and SharedLibrary, Bassically BAL layer contains all UI forms of the application while SharedLibrary contains all the common methods and class.
+This application has two layers called BAL and SharedLibrary, Bassically UI Layer contains all UI forms of the application while SharedLibrary contains all the common methods and class.